Privacy Breach Notice Update, 4/6/2023.

-Conjunctivitis (Pink Eye) is an irritation or infection.
+Conjunctivitis (pink eye) is an irritation or infection.
 It affects the membrane that covers the white of your eye and the inside of your eyelid (conjunctiva).
 It can happen to one or both eyes.
-The membrane swells and the blood vessels enlarge (dilate).
-This makes your eye red.
-That's why conjunctivitis is sometimes called red eye or pink eye.
+It swells the membrane and the blood vessels dilate, causing the eye to turn red (hence the names "pink eye" or "red eye").

-You may need treatment if you have one or more of the following conditions:
+If you have one or more of the following conditions, you may need treatment:

 Eyes that are puffy and sore